 A key skill you’ll need for freeride longboarding is riding switch, that is, riding opposite your natural stance.
 If you’re a regular footer, this means riding with your right foot forward, if you’re goofy, with your left foot forward.

 Being comfortable in switch stance is crucial for more advanced slides and 180s.

 You can freeride on pretty much any longboard.
-Some boards, however, are better suited for beginner freeriders, while others have characteristics that advanced freeriders like best.
+Some boards, however, are better suited for beginner freeriders while others have characteristics that are best for advanced longboarders.